Skip to Content

 • Any other factor the court deems just and equitable

-Based on these factors, the court will determine the amount of alimony that should be paid.
-The court will also determine the duration of the alimony award.
-In most cases, the duration of alimony should not exceed one-half the length of the marriage.
-However, if the marriage lasted 17 years or longer, the court may order alimony for an indefinite period.
+Based on these factors, the court will determine the amount of alimony to be paid.
+The court will also decide the duration of the alimony award.
+Typically, the duration of alimony will not exceed one-half the length of the marriage, but if your marriage lasted 17 years or longer, the court may order alimony for an indefinite period.

 How to Modify Alimony